forseti/jetpacker/README.md

 # move to src/main/webpack
 cd src/main/webpack

-# install dependencies (if you are using Vagrant on windows, use 'npm install --no-bin-links' until no errors spotted)
+# install dependencies (if you are using Vagrant on windows, use 'npm install --no-bin-links' until no more errors appear)
 npm install

 # serve with hot reload at localhost:8080